-The number of small and medium businesses in the UK has reached record levels, according to new government figures.
+The number of small and medium-sized businesses in the UK has reached record levels, according to new government figures.

 There are now as many as 4.9 million businesses of this kind in the country, which collectively employ 14.4 million people and play an increasingly prominent role in the broader economy.